mpv-easy/mpv-easy/mpv-translate/readme.md

 ## interactive-translate (ctrl+i)

-Click left mouse button to play the audio, and click the wheel to display the full sentence translation
+Click left mouse button to play the audio, and click the wheel to display the full sentence translation.
+Toggles global interactive mode.
 <div style="display: flex;">
   <img src="../assets/img/translate-en-interactive.png" alt="interactive-translate"/>
 </div>

-## mix-translate and interactive-translate  (ctrl+T then ctrl+i)
+## mix-translate and interactive-translate

 Mix translation and interactive translation can be used at the same time